 CEI is a group of people who are passionately committed to creating a more just and equitable world, honoring human dignity, and finding solutions to the problems of poverty.
-We believe that democritizing power is a necessary groundwork to achieving these goals.
+We believe that building relationships of equality is the necessary foundation to all other work we do.

 CEI is a 501c(3) formed by Haitian and American colleagues with nearly three decades history of working together.